 8. Take advantage of gamification to improve attendee engagement.

-“Gamified” events are in!
+Speaking of upcoming trends in event technology, "Gamified" events are in!
 Gamification is all about using gameplay to create a fun, immersive experience for attendees while also generating leads and booth visits for exhibitors.
 Digital quizzes, polls, scavenger hunts, and trivia games are just a few examples of interactive games you can use to create excitement and audience engagement at your event.

 Not only will attendees enjoy playing these games, but you’ll also be gathering important information at the same time.
 A “spin-to-win" game, for instance, is a great way to give attendees the opportunity to win a prize.
 In turn, they’ll give you their information so you can start building a relationship with them down the road.